Hiring Associates with Customer Experience in Mind

 Customer experience is not a “job responsibility” that’s limited to one person or even one department.
 It’s important to get every associate—from the frontlines to non-customer-facing positions—on board with your brand’s standards for customer experience.
 In fact, research by Deloitte found that customer-centric companies are 60 percent more profitable compared to companies that aren’t focused on the customer.

 Achieving this starts with the hiring process.
-Whether you’re hiring for a Marketing Manager, Chief Financial Officer, or the obvious customer experience associate position, here’s how to ensure you’re bringing the right people into your organization.
+Whether you’re hiring for a hostess, sales associate, team lead or even a management position, here’s how to ensure you’re bringing the right people into your organization.

 Resume and Cover Letter